Real Estate Development Only Works If the Rules Let It

 - A site is only worth what the finished project can support after costs and profit.

-- Time is a real development cost.
+- Time is a real development cost that changes the math while you wait.

 - By-right and discretionary projects may look similar from far away, but they behave very differently in real life.

-- And sometimes the best development decision is not redesigning the deal — it is refusing to fool yourself about it.
+- The best development decision is often not redesigning the deal ā it is refusing to fool yourself about it.

 That last one might be the most valuable of all.